 74 Union St. (Gordon Hall Room 125)

-Unless otherwise instructed, Queen’s University will issue a T4A for all external awards processed by the Student Awards Office.
+Unless otherwise instructed, Queen’s University will issue a T4A for all external awards processed by the Financial Aid and Awards Office.
 If there is a policy requiring that T4As be produced by your organization, please include a letter accompanying the award cheque stating that a T4A will be produced by the external organization.
 This will prevent Queen’s from processing an additional T4A.

 Partnerships with Award Organizations

 We value our award partnerships.
 We encourage you to visit the websites listed for awards administered by external agencies with Queen’s partnerships.

 The C.D.
 Howe Scholarship Endowment Fund supports scholarships to students enrolled in a Bachelor of Engineering program in a Canadian university.
 Up to 2 scholarships will be available.
 These scholarships are valued at $7,500 CAD per year, tenable for up to 3 consecutive years or until first degree is obtained.
 Eligible applicants must:

 - Be a Canadian citizen or permanent resident